MarekPokornyOva/BlazorLazyLoad/README.md

 6) Create project containing lazy loaded pages - see \Samples\01\LazyLoadedArea.
 7) The built assembly has to be copied to the main project's dist\bin folder.

-### Known issues
-- this demo doesn't handle referenced assemblies.
-All code needs to be included in the lazy loaded assembly or previously loaded ones.
-	Issue: It's needed to get the list before assembly load.
-Can't use AppDomain.AssemblyResolve as it's sync event.
-Use System.Reflection.Metadata?

 ### Notes
 - all is provided as is without any warranty.
 - the target of this concept has been "make it functional for any price".
 Therefore some pieces are bit "hacky".